wntrblm/Neptune/user_guide/docs/index.md

 [Octatrack]: https://www.elektron.se/us/octratrack-mkii-explorer
 [Digitakt]: https://www.elektron.se/us/digitakt-explorer

 ### CV filter

 Neptune is *technically* DC-coupled, so will pass and filter CV signals just as it does audio signals.
 If you send a signal to the ++"lp"++ input then Neptune will act like a *slew limiter*, limiting how fast the signal can move.
 If you use the ++"lp"++ input then Neptune will act like a gate to trigger converter, where sudden changes will be passed through but the output will settle back to the value at the ++"lp"++ input.
 Increasing resonance will cause Neptune to overshoot the input value and "ring".

-Note that the cutoff knob, ++"♆"++, is designed with audio in mind, so the lowest cutoff frequency the knob can reach is around `5 Hz`, however, you can use the ++"fm1"++ input along with its attenuverter to push the cutoff frequency even lower.
-Also keep in mind that since Neptune wasn't really designed for DC accuracy, it won't work well with sensitive CV signals like `1 V / Octave` pitch signals.
+Note that while Neptune can do some fun stuff with CV, it's very much designed with audio in mind which brings some limitations.
+First, the lowest cutoff frequency that the ++"♆"++ knob can reach is around `5 Hz`, however, you can use the ++"fm1"++ input along with its attenuverter to push the cutoff frequency even lower.
+Second, Neptune wasn't really designed for DC accuracy so it won't work well with sensitive CV signals like `1 V / Octave` pitch signals.
+Finally, Neptune's output can have a DC offset of up to `±2 V`, however, you can mitigate this a bit by mixing a constant voltage in with the ++"lp"++ input.

 ## Open source hardware & software